- To give students the opportunity to work in a team to explore in depth the problem of automated trading from a practical perspective.

 - C. W. Dawson: Essence of computing projects: a student`s guide.
 Prentice Hall (most recent edition).

 - W. N. Venebles, D. M. Smith, and the R development team: An Introduction to R. Available electronically from http://cran.r-project.org/doc/manuals/R-intro.pdf.

 Background: In the project we wish to foster both self and peer guided learning and team work, under the guidance of a supervisor.
-Students are divided into teams of five, and each team is expected to work largely autonomously on the design of automated trading strategies.
-The trading strategies of the students will be evaluated in a competition, and the performance of the trading strategies will contribute towards the final mark of the students.The students will do their research and development within the R statistical computing language ( www.r-project.org).
+Students are divided into teams, and each team is expected to work largely autonomously on the design of automated trading strategies.
+The trading strategies of the students will be evaluated in a competition, and the performance of the trading strategies will contribute towards the final mark of the students.The students will do their research and development within the R statistical computing language (www.r-project.org).
 Financial data will be made available.
 Via lectures and practicals, students will be introduced to relevant packages within R, along with tools and techniques for their projects.